hildjj/node-inspect-extracted/README.md

 }
 ```

-## Known Limiations
+## Known Limitations

  - If you want your
    [`Proxy`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy)
    objects to have their internal object inspected, you may use the `Proxy`
    constructor exported by this project.
 That was done mostly for test coverage
-   purposes, it is not recommended for production code.
+   purposes.
+It is not recommended for production code.
  - [`arguments`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/arguments)
    objects are not treated specially.
    [[bug](https://github.com/hildjj/node-inspect-extracted/issues/1)]